 Curiously, it is exactly the sin of pride (which included vainglory or vanity as far as the Church was concerned) that condemned the Lilith of mythology.
 In Hebrew Apocrypha, she is Adam’s first wife.
 Desiring equality with him — including the option of having sex in anything other than the missionary position — Lilith was rejected by both Adam and God for such independent thinking.
 Upon a self-imposed exile, she becomes a temptress, seen as a winged demon from Babylonia and Sumerian traditions, and forever associated and intertwined with the serpent of the Garden of Eden.
 Demonized for her sexuality, Lilith becomes / is a symbol of man’s fear of strong-willed women.
 Sexual beings with their own desires.
 Creatures that shed blood, yet are renewed.

-Perhaps even pictured as bathing in it.
+Perhaps even bathing in it.

 For more information about Countess Elizabeth Bathory, visit www.infamouslady.com.